cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 value is the recipient public key used for encapsulation, which may be needed if a recipient has more than one public key.

-Some AEAD `Seal()` implementations produce multiple outputs consisting of the encrypted plaintext and an authentication tag of length Nt.
-For compatibility, such implementations MUST concatenate both values to produce a single output whose length matches that of the input plaintext plus Nt.
-Similarly, an AEAD `Open()` implementation which accepts two inputs, one for the encrypted plaintext and another for the authentication tag, needs to parse ciphertext values into the consituent pieces, with the trailing Nt bytes being the authentication tag and all preceding bytes being the encrypted plaintext.
+All AEAD algorithms defined in this specification produce and consume a single value consisting of the ciphertext and authentication tag.
+However, some AEAD algorithms produce multiple outputs consisting of the encrypted plaintext and an authentication tag of length Nt.
+When used with this specification, those algorithms MUST concatenate both values to produce a single output whose length matches that of the input plaintext plus Nt.
+Similarly, some AEAD algorithms accept two inputs, one for the encrypted plaintext and another for the authentication tag.
+When used with this specification, the ciphertext MUST first be parsed into the constituent pieces, with the trailing Nt bytes being the authentication tag and all preceding bytes being the encrypted plaintext.

 # IANA Considerations {#iana}